Indramayu power station

 Background on Plant

 The Indramayu power station is a three-unit, 990-megawatt (MW) coal-fired power station in Indonesia's West Java Province, owned by PLN.
-The three units of the Indramayu power station were built under Fast Track Program (FTP) Phase I.
+The three units of the Indramayu power station were built under Fast Track Program (FTP) Phase I. The three units were financed by a US$562 million loan from the China Development Bank, and built by CNEEC and Sinomach of China.

 In December 2014, Indramayu Regency officials alleged that a former Regency government official, Irianto M.S.
 Syafiuddin, had embezzled 4.1 billion Rupiah, or about $300,000, in the land acquisition process for the Indramayu plant in 2004.